Free

 An ongoing collection of contemporary artworks, accessible and free at the PHI Centre

-Terms of Use brings together works by thirteen artists who explore the impact of technologies on the definition, construction, and (re)framing of individual and collective selves
+Terms of Use brings together works that explore the impact of technologies on the definition, construction, and (re)framing of individual and collective selves